This comprehensive TD-50 drummer’s guide covers all aspects of the Roland TD-50 kit.

 WAV sounds can be imported into the USER SAMPLE section of the TD-50 internal memory where they remain even when powered down.

-These USER SAMPLES sounds can be freely assigned to any trigger surface in the TD-50 and exactly how and when they start can be changed using the SUB layer features.
+For instance, USER SAMPLES can be freely assigned to any trigger surface in the TD-50 and exactly how and when they start can be changed using the SUB layer features

 There’s a sample editor built right into the TD-50 for fine tuning every WAV and samples can even be looped which opens up many performance possibilities with loops and phrases.